ctkelley/MultiPrecisionArrays.jl/README.md

 As of now you need to install these packages

-- Polyester
+- FLoops
 - SIAMFANLEquations

 and use LinearAlgebra and SparseArrays from Base.
 I use the Krylov solvers and examples from SIAMFANLEquations.
-Polyester is here because threading with ```Polyester.@batch``` makes the LU for Float16 run much faster.
+FLoops is here because threading with ```FLoops.@floop``` makes the LU for Float16 run much faster.
 Once LU for Float16 is in LAPACK/BLAS, I will eliminate that dependency.

 ## Endorsement